-Good News in History, October 20 - Good News Network
+Celebrate Tom Petty’s 67th Birthday With a Look Back

 - Boston’s Red Sox defeated the NY Yankees in Game 7 of the American League playoff, becoming the first team in history to overcome a 0-3 deficit in the championship series (2004)

-And, the Libyan people completed their overthrow of Col. Muammar Gaddafi when the brutal dictator of 42 years was found fleeing his hometown of Sirte as it fell to revolutionaries and was killed.
-(2011)
+- The Libyan people completed their overthrow of Col. Muammar Gaddafi when the brutal dictator of 42 years was found fleeing his hometown of Sirte and was killed (2011)